-Posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
-Good posture involves training your body to stand, walk, sit and lie in positions where the least strain is placed on supporting muscles and ligaments during movement or weight-bearing activities.
-Proper posture:
+Posture is the position in which you hold your body while standing, sitting, or lying down.
+Good posture during pregnancy involves training your body to stand, walk, sit, and lie in positions where the least strain is placed on your back.

 - Sit up with your back straight and your shoulders back.
 Your buttocks should touch the back of your chair.